 If you preregistered you can pick up your event wristband (“bird band”) that signifies you are a paid participant of WoW 2018 at the registration desk any time during event hours.
-We will have a registration booth open at Salt Hotel & Pub on Friday night 5:00pm – 9:30pm and also at the Columbia Pacific Heritage Museum starting early Saturday morning before the first tours begin (about 6:00am) and going all day.
+We will have a registration booth open at Salt Hotel & Pub on Friday night 5:00pm – 9:30pm and also at the Columbia Pacific Heritage Museum starting early Saturday morning at 8:00am and going all day.

 What Forms of Payment Do You Take On Site?